 In July I formally join Sensorium Health as a co-founder and Director, helping George Khut build his artwork BrightHearts into a stress management app you can fit in your pocket.
 Development for BrightHearts begins and naturally, we underestimate how long it will take to bring to market.
 In mid 2013 I also launch Creative Agency, an interview format podcast featuring founders of successful companies, designed to put you in the prime position to hear founders share their stories.
 What did they learn, how did they build to success, what would they do differently?
 I publish a solid 15 episodes of the podcast before the airways go quiet.
 In late 2013 I meet Bruce Jeffreys, co-founder of GoGet

 , for a Creative Agency interview.
 He spots something special in me & we begin collaborating almost immediately.

 In 2012 I spent 9 months travelling around the world with my partner.
 Highlights from the trip include an incredible month in Ethiopia (and being cast as Jesus in a gospel music video), swimming with sea lions and sea turtles in the Galapagos Islands and climbing to the top of a ‘sacred’ volcano on Easter Saturday in Guatemala.
 If you’re thinking about taking time off to travel the world, there’s no time like the present.

-That year also saw the creation of a new light-based artwork, Social Firefly, designed for the Vivid Sydney lighting festival.
+, designed for the Vivid Sydney lighting festival.
 Social Firefly was a massive hit, resonating with festival-goers and lovers of cool robot projects